Iamcogita/Pinocchio/README.md

 &nbsp;

 Mindera_Events is a rest arquitecture API created with springboot framework made for the Mindswap bootcamp at Mindera.<br>
-It develops a mongoDB database of Mindera's Events, using pattern model view controller,<br> relating users to events and managing attendance and waitting lists.
+It develops a mongoDB database of Mindera's Events, using pattern model view controller, relating users to events and managing attendance and waitting lists.<br>
 Also calls an exernal Api to generate a QR code for each Event.